Bilingual Family Law Guidance for Washington Families.

 Please note: DCS can establish parentage, but parenting plans and custody orders must be addressed separately through the court.

-• We help prepare and file the documents needed to request a default and move your case forward.
+• I help you prepare and file the documents needed to request a default and move your case forward.

-• We assist individuals with Domestic Violence Protection Orders (DVPOs) and civil restraining orders, as permitted under Washington law.
+• I assist individuals with Domestic Violence Protection Orders (DVPOs) and civil restraining orders, as permitted under Washington law.

 • Preparing and filing requests for protection or restraining orders